tran13-vincent/QBUS3830-group-3/Meeting-minutes.md

 - Finish writing up the section on the MCMC implementation (by 19/11/20)
 - Finish writing up the section on data exploration (by 19/11/20)
 - Get started on the discussion section (by 19/11/20)

+## Meeting 04 - Getting starting on the report

+- **Date and time:** Friday 20/11/20 7:00pm
+- **Attendees:** Everyone

+### Agenda

+- Get started on writing up the bulk of the report

+### Meeting notes

+- Started and edited the introduction
+- Edited parts of the EDA
+- Discussed what to the in discussion and results

+### Tasks to complete by next meeting

+- Finish writing up the dicussion and results sections

+## Meeting 05 - Finishing up writing the report

+- **Date and time:** Monday 23/11/20 7:30pm
+- **Attendees:** Everyone

+### Agenda

+- Make any final edits to the report and code

+### Meeting notes

+- Edited the code to include SD estimates for the original parameters and the trace plots for the original parameters
+- Put the tables and trace plots for the original parameters in the report

+### Tasks to complete by next meeting

+- Nothing of note